The takes of Mine on "There's Always

 An extended version of the already edited master

-of Hi-Heel Sneakers can be found of the
+of 'Hi-Heel Sneakers' can be found of the

-Cassette version of the box set 'Elvis Aron Presley'.
+cassette version of the box set Elvis Aron Presley.

-The 'Master' of You Don't Know Me is Take
+The original master of 'You Don't Know Me' is Take

 1, and it was originally released as a single,

-that appears on the FTD 'Clambake' Soundtrack,
+that appears on the FTD Clambake extended soundtrack,

-the 30 disc 'Complete Elvis Presley Masters' collection
+the 30 disc Complete Elvis Presley Masters collection

-For some reason, the 'Master' that appeared on
+and the Franklin Mint package.
+For some reason, the master that appeared on

-the '60's Box', as well as 'Tomorrow Is A Long
+the 60s Box, as well as Tomorrow Is A Long

-is spliced from Take 1 and the last chord of Take
+Time and the Japanese Complete Single Collection is spliced from Take 1 and the last chord of Take

 2. The session log lists two timings for the song,

-so maybe there has always been two 'Masters'.
+so maybe there has always been two masters.

-You'll Never Walk Alone on 'Greatest Hits
+'You'll Never Walk Alone' on Greatest Hits

-Volume 1' and 'The Sound Of Your Cry' have the
+Volume 1 and The Sound Of Your Cry have the

 left and right channels swapped.

-The fake version of You'll Never Walk Alone
+The fake version of 'You'll Never Walk Alone'

-without The Jordanaires "Overdub" that
+without The Jordanaires "overdub" that

 can be found on "The Colonels Collection"